ryanetracy/reverse_correlation_base_face/README.md

 Over time, normalization data will be included for all images, so that researchers can account for baseline perceptions of the base image used in their work.

+The current images consist of 90 identities (per category) from the CFD.
+The biracial faces consist of 90 Black and 90 White individuals, averaged together using WebMorpher software.